Yandex Cloud

 1. Select the platform, host type, and host class.

-2. Set up storage in the same way as for OpenSearch hosts.
+2. Configure the storage the same way as for OpenSearch hosts.

 3. Specify how hosts should be distributed across availability zones and subnets.